ThomasObenaus/writing/2018-12/COS Components/README.md

-# How a production ready Container Orchestration System could look like
+# How a Container Orchestration System could look like

 If you jumped on the containerization train and dockerized (or rockitized) your application components (microservices) you are on a good way for a scalable and resilient system.